-A guide to help your Group manage refugees’ expectations and communicate your role regarding accommodation
+A guide to help your group manage refugees’ expectations and communicate your role regarding accommodation

-It is also extremely likely that the family you have welcomed will already have been in contact with other resettled families in the UK, usually via Facebook groups.
+It is also extremely likely that the family you have welcomed will already have been in contact with other resettled families in the UK, usually via Facebook or WhatsApp groups.
 It is inevitable for expectations to be raised when messages are passed on in this way, and comparisons will be made.
 Housing in the UK is hugely varied and making comparisons between a flat in one area and a house in another is always going to present a challenge.

 What complaints/queries come up?